bbpaudel/paudel-labwebsite/team/index.md

 # {% include icon.html icon="fa-solid fa-users" %}Team

-We are systems biology group with team members coming from diverse academic backgrounds.
+We are a systems biology group with team members coming from diverse academic backgrounds.
 Our research team employs complementary experimental and computational approaches to establish a systems biology framework linking altered biochemical states with metabolic adaptation, therapeutics, and tumorigenesis.
 .

 {% include section.html %}